wso2/docs-ei/en/streaming-integrator/docs/guides/cleansing-data.md

 ## Modifying, removing and replacing attributes

+The input data may include attributes that are not required in order to generate the required output, attributes with values that need to be updated or replaced before further processing.

+To understand this, assume that in the previous example, you do not need the device ID for further processing, and you need to remove some unnecessary white spaces from the roomNo before sending the input data for further processing.
+To do this, follow the procedure below:

+1. Open the

 Modifying and replacing will be referred to transform and enriching sections

 ## Handling attributes with null values